CS171/2020/assets/instructions/hw0/HW0.md

 You can claim a free student license for use in this class [here](https://www.jetbrains.com/student/).
 Make sure that you use your university email address for this step!

 ## 5. Enrollment Survey
-Please complete the enrollment survey on Canvas (week 1).
+Please complete the enrollment survey on Canvas (shopping week).
 It should only take a few minutes to complete and it will automatically enter you into the CS171 lottery.

 <!--